BenWassa/Skywalker/README.md

   - Dynamic gradient text effects
   - Cinematic 3D title perspective

-- **🎧 Advanced Audio Player**:
+**🎧 Audio Player**:
-  - Custom-built audio player with professional UI
+  - Uses the default browser audio player for maximum compatibility (custom stylized version will be revisited in the future)
   - Standalone podcast episode: "Luke Skywalker: A New Hope's Archetypal Journey"
-  - **Lightsaber-themed timeline** with animated glow effects
-  - **Interactive subtitle support** with synchronized VTT transcripts
-  - **Overflow menu** with download and subtitle toggle options
-  - Keyboard shortcuts (Space, M, Arrow keys) for accessibility
-  - GitHub Pages compatible with all features working seamlessly
+  - GitHub Pages compatible and works across all major browsers

 - **🔗 Workflow Integration**:
   - GitHub Pages hosting for public access